 - Determine the amount of compensation owed to the harmed party.

 Harm can include anything from injuries and pain and suffering to property damage and loss of wages.
-The aim of the compensation is to return the individual back to his or her original state as best as possible, prior to the tort incident.
+The aim of the compensation tort lawyers are working to attain for clients is to return the individual back to his or her original state as best as possible, prior to the tort incident.

 In certain cases, the court may include punitive damages on top of the awarded compensatory damages.
 The primary intention of punitive damages is not to compensate the plaintiff.
 Instead, it is to punish the defendant for acts deemed especially irresponsible and to deter others from engaging in similar conduct.